 Contribute to the open-source development of Hinode.

-Hinode is fully open source and welcomes any contributions, either big or small.
+Hinode is fully open source and welcomes any contribution, either big or small.
 To streamline the contribution process, please take a moment to review the guidelines outlined in this article.

 The issue tracker on GitHub is the preferred channel for bug reports, feature requests and submitting pull requests.